Security-Onion-Solutions/securityonion-docs/kibana.rst

 Plugins
 -------

+Please note that we do not officially support installing plugins.
+Do so at your own risk!

 To add a plugin to Kibana, you can expose the plugins directory to the host filesystem and then copy your plugins to that directory.
 For example, to load the `kbn\_network <https://github.com/dlumbrer/kbn_network>`__ plugin you can do something like the following.

 Create a new directory in the host filesystem called ``/nsm/kibana/plugins`` to store plugins: